Particular/docs.particular.net/servicecontrol/servicecontrol-instances/hardware.md

 #end-if
 #if-version [,5)

+> [!NOTE]
-NOTE: Only applies to instances that use the RavenDB 3.5 storage engine
+> Only applies to instances that use the RavenDB 3.5 storage engine

 Use the [`Raven/IndexStoragePath`](/servicecontrol/creating-config-file.md?version=servicecontrol_4#host-settings-ravenindexstoragepath) setting to change the index storage location.